marc2377/CLGLSim/README.md

     --data-file : Set data file to load for simulation

+    --kernel-file : Set kernel file to load.
+If this is selected the option --kernel must be set too.

 Example:

  For running CLGLSim with Gravity_rk4 kernel just run the program: